evgenyneu/evgenii.com/blog/_posts/2016-03-30-creating-pdf-from-latex-in-sublime-text-3.md

 Congratulations, the setup is complete!

-## Building PDF from a LaTeX document
+## Building a PDF from a LaTeX document

 To create a PDF file from a LaTeX document open it in Sublime Text and press Command-B. This can also be done by selecting the *Tools > Build* menu item.